MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

     Choose either **a** or **b**.

 1. Select your workspace that contains the report or dashboard, specify the type as Report or Dashboard, and then choose the report or dashboard from the last dropdown.
-If this is a report, you will need to specify which page you are embedding.
+If this is a report, you'll need to specify which page you're embedding.

     :::image type="content" source="media/powerbiembedded/select-report.png" alt-text="Select report.":::

-1. To see the code that embedded the report or dashboard, click **Edit code** from the top right corner of the studio.
+1. To see the code that embedded the report or dashboard, select **Edit code** from the top right corner of the studio.

     :::image type="content" source="media/powerbiembedded/edit-code.png" alt-text="Edit code.":::

 1. When prompted, select **Open Visual Studio Code**.
-On the left, under **PowerPages (Workspace)** the name of the Power Pages website will have a drop down to the web page.
-Within that section you will see a .css file, a .js file, and the HTML copy.
+On the left, under **PowerPages (Workspace)** the name of the Power Pages website will have a drop-down to the web page.
+Within that section you'll see a .css file, a .js file, and the HTML copy.
 Ensure that you are on the HTML copy file.

     :::image type="content" source="media/powerbiembedded/vscode.png" alt-text="VS Code.":::

 1. Select **CTRL + F** and search for `{%` so we can quickly identify the code that contains the reference to our Power BI dashboard or report. `{%` indicates the opening of a tag, which creates logic for the language **Liquid**.
 Liquid is our bridge between Dataverse and what users interact with on the website.
 When we use the studio editor to embed components, a piece of liquid code is automatically created in the web page's source code.
-More information on the powerbi liquid tag can be found here: [Dataverse Liquid tags](/power-apps/maker/portals/liquid/portals-entity-tags#powerbi) and [Add Power BI report](/power-apps/maker/portals/admin/add-powerbi-report).
+More information on the Power BI liquid tag can be found here: [Dataverse Liquid tags](/power-apps/maker/portals/liquid/portals-entity-tags#powerbi) and [Add Power BI report](/power-apps/maker/portals/admin/add-powerbi-report).

-1. The full line of liquid code that you will see will resemble:
+1. The full line of liquid code that you'll see will resemble:

     ```html
     {% powerbi authentication\_type:"powerbiembedded" path:"https://app.powerbi.com/groups/00000000-0000-0000-0000-000000000000/reports/00000000-0000-0000-0000-000000000001/ReportSection01" %}